-When the calendar flips to Fall start dreaming about the best Butternut Squash Soup Recipe!
+When the calendar flips to Fall we start dreaming about this easy Butternut Squash Soup Recipe!

 This is the recipe that I make over and over because it’s super simple and so satisfying.
-It’s packed with warm Fall flavors and can be made vegetarian (or not!) and gluten-free.
+It’s packed with warm Fall flavors and can be made vegetarian (or not!) and gluten-free with only 100 calories per serving!

-Butternut squash is abundant in the Fall.
-It’s really simple to peel and cut your own.
-If you’ve never done that click over to see our step-by-step guide to How to Peel, Cut, and Prep Butternut Squash.
-You can also buy it cubed in many grocery stores in the produce section.
+It’s really simple to peel and cut your own butternut squash.
+If you’ve never prepped your own don’t be intimidated!
+Just click over to see our step-by-step guide to How to Peel, Cut, and Prep Butternut Squash.
+You can also buy squash, already cubed, in many grocery stores in the produce section, which saves some time.

 - Olive oil